- Employee surveys should have clear objectives and actionable questions.

 “Having a voice and the ability to openly share your personal perspective empowers employees and helps support self-worth, which has a huge trickle-down effect on fellow employees and customers,” said Stites.
 “High employee satisfaction and engagement help drive high customer satisfaction and engagement, which leads to better financial performance for the company and ultimately more financial and career advancement opportunities for employees.”

-It is common for employees to get so focused on their everyday tasks that they start to lose sight of big-picture objectives.
-Stites said well-designed survey questions can get participants to think about a situation or experience more broadly than they otherwise would in face-to-face conversations with managers and other employees.
-This type of critical thinking can result in the identification of key issues and/or solutions.
+It’s common for employees to get so focused on their everyday tasks that they lose sight of big-picture objectives.
+Stites said well-designed survey questions can get participants to think about a situation or experience more broadly than they would in face-to-face conversations with managers and other employees.
+This type of critical thinking can result in the identification of key issues and solutions.

-According to Skerik, well-constructed employee surveys can act as early-warning systems for difficulties within the organization.
+According to Skerik, a well-constructed employee survey can act as an early-warning system for organizational difficulties.
 It can indicate when teams are falling out of alignment or when disengagement is setting in.

-When you catch these internal issues early on, your team leaders can resolve them before they become unmanageable, which can enhance your employees’ experience, improve employee performance, and reduce employee turnover.
+When you catch these internal issues early, your team leaders can resolve them before they become unmanageable, enhancing your employees’ experience, improving employee performance and reducing employee turnover.

-Just as employee surveys can help identify what needs to be improved within your organization, they can also help to identify what – or who – is doing well.
-For example, positive employee engagement results can point to strong leadership within that team and high management performance surveys can indicate which managers are doing a great job.
+Just as employee surveys can help identify areas for improvement within your organization, they can also help identify what – or who – is doing well.
+For example, positive employee engagement results can point to strong leadership within that team, and high management performance surveys can indicate which managers are doing a great job.
 You can also determine the effectiveness of various leadership styles.

-When implemented correctly, employee surveys provide your organization with key information on what your next steps should be.
-Skerik said surveys should provide a holistic view of the business that’s appropriate for differing levels of managers.
+When implemented correctly, employee surveys provide your organization with key information on your next steps.
+Skerik said surveys should provide a holistic view of the business appropriate for different managerial levels.

 “Senior leaders should be able to see the big picture,” she said.
 “Department heads and team managers should be able to see the feedback from their areas of responsibility.”

-With this key feedback, team leaders can create a plan of action to resolve any problems, as well as continue implementing whatever strategies are working well.
+With this feedback, team leaders can create an action plan to resolve problems and continue implementing whatever strategies are working well.
 Continually surveying employees (and recording the results) can give you a clear picture of where your company is and where you want to be.